- What is a heat engine?

 - Explain with a sketch the working of a steam engine.

 A typical steam engine consists of a cylinder fitted with an airtight piston.
 The piston is connected to a crankshaft by means of a connecting rod.
 A boiler is connected to the cylinder through a valve called inlet valve.
-Cylinder is also connected to a condenser through another valve called outlet valve.
+The cylinder is also connected to a condenser through another valve called outlet valve.
 The condenser is connected to the boiler through a pump.
 The water in the boiler is heated to generate steam which gets stored at high pressure.
 The steam under high pressure gets into the cylinder through the inlet valve.
 The expanding steam forces the piston to move outwards.
 This stroke is called expansion stroke.
-During the caparison stroke the outlet valve remains closed.
-At the end of the stroke the inlet valve gets closed.
+During the caparison stroke, the outlet valve remains closed.
+At the end of the stroke, the inlet valve gets closed.
 As the piston moves inwards the outlet valve opens.
 The spent steam in the cylinder is pushed into the condenser.
 The cycle repeats.

 - Mention disadvantages of an external combustion engine.